moridaffy/365days-ios/README.md

 ## Developer
 This app was created by Maxim Skryabin as a simple pet project and a way to practice SwiftUI skills.
 You can download it for free from App Store or build it by yourself and customize.
 Feel free to contact me using <a href="https://mxm.codes/contact-en/">my website</a>.

-Icons used in this package are from <a href="https://www.iconfinder.com/search?q=&iconset=eon-social-media-contact-info-2">Eon - Social Media & Contact Info icons pack</a>